Some people have a tendency to ignore the Shiba Inu pros and cons that exist and wind up taking on a dog that they’re not prepared for.

-Their strength can help them book it across a field or jump up deceivingly higher than you’d think they’re capable of.
+Their strength can help them book it across a field or jump up deceivingly higher than you’d think they could.

-They also tend to be the class clown, doing goofy things in play, even during more relaxed quiet times.
+They also tend to be class clowns, doing goofy things in play, even during more relaxed quiet times.

 Shiba Inu Cons

-20. They are Known for their Stubborn Behavior
+1. They Are Known For Their Stubborn Behavior

 Though these dogs are intelligent and more than capable of learning things, they have a strong reputation for being stubborn.
-If they don’t want to do what you’re wanting them to do, it will protest.
+If they don’t want to do what you want them to do, they will protest.

-21. Can Tend to be More Aloof than Other Dogs
+2. They Tend To Be More Aloof Than Other Dogs